937447974/SwiftLearn/README.md

 # Message

 MessageUI库。Create a view-controller-based user interface for composing email messages.
 Use it in cases where you want the user to be able to create email messages without leaving your application.

+# Contacts

+ContactsUI

+Use the Contacts UI framework to display the data contained in the Contacts database.
+This framework provides a graphical interface to gain access to users' contacts.